Prabesh01/khalti/README.md

 - Integration is FREE!

 # Cons :(
-- Costs around 20k + 3% service fee (However other payment gateways too costs almost same)
+- Costs around 20k once then 3% service fee on each withdraw (However other payment gateways too costs almost the same)